karpikpl/agents-workshop/README.md

    ```bash
    azd env set ADD_PRIVATE_LINK_FOR_SEARCH False
    ```
 4. Deploy with `azd up`
-5. Manually assign the following roles to the user-assigned identity:
+5. Manually assign the following roles to the manged identity in the resource group:
    - `Keyvault Secret Officer` on KeyVault
    - `Keyvault Contributor` on KeyVault
    - `ACR Pull Role` on Azure Container Registry